Speakers and Session Highlights

 Hazcom 2024: Updating the OSHA Hazard Communication Standard: Denese Deeds and Chandra Gioiello

 The OSHA Hazard Communication Standard is a critically important federal regulation designed to insure employee safety and health.
 Since its implementation in 1983 there have been 3 major revisions to this standard – the most recent on May 20, 2024.
-This presentation will provide a detailed discussion of the product labeling and safety data sheet changes and compliance schedule, with a focus on mixture producers, contained in the most recent revision.
+This presentation provided a detailed discussion of the product labeling and safety data sheet changes and compliance schedule, with a focus on mixture producers, contained in the most recent revision.

 10:00 AM-10:45 AM